 • P0456 – Small Leak Detected in Evaporative Emissions System

-This means that the ECM (car’s on-board computer) has detected a vapor leak in the evaporation system.
-The leak is small, smaller than 0.020 inches, but it means that gas vapors are escaping.
+This means that the engine control unit (ECM), which is a vehicle’s central computer, has detected a leak in the evaporation (EVAP) system.
+The leak is not huge, in fact smaller than 0.020 inches, however there is a leak nontheless.

 When you make purchases through links on this site I may earn a commission at no extra cost to you.